kinnith246/Project-1---Group-3/README.md

 2. What percentage of individual users achieved 10,000 steps?
 3. What is the average steps completed?
 4. How does each individuals average compare to 10,000 step goal?
-5. what is the relationship between those that met the 10,000 steps and those that achieved 30 minutes of moderate exercise?
+5. What are the activity levels like with step brackets?
+6. What is the distribution of activity levels by steps, and how does this compare to the general population in Australia?

 # Advanced Analysis
 Statitistical summaries and tests